USDepartmentofLabor/Developer/index.md

 {% capture choose %}

-# SEE OUR DATA.
+# See Our Data.

-# DISCOVER OUR API.
+# Discover our API.

-# GRAB OUR CODE.
+# Grab our Code.

 {% endcapture %}